Recent Price Trends in the Semiconductor Industry

 Import and export price indexes can provide a new perspective for your trade analyses.
 Although many sources report domestic market prices and trade volume, IPP data are unique in measuring import and export price movement.

-For example, if you are involved in the chemical industry and are considering conducting business overseas, IPP chemical manufacturing indexes can supplement your industry research by providing long-term import and export price trends.
+For example, if you are involved in the semiconductor industry and are considering conducting business overseas, IPP semiconductor manufacturing indexes can supplement your industry research by providing long-term import and export price trends.

 Q: How are import and export price indexes used?